solonas13/ius/README.md

 This repository maintains the implementation of several new algorithms for <b>indexing uncertain (weighted) strings</b>.
-An uncertain string of length n over an alphabet Σ is a sequence of n distributions of Σ. Importantly, our indexes work for any alphabet Σ and are not negatively affected when the alphabet size grows.
+An uncertain string of length n over an alphabet Σ is a sequence of n distributions of Σ. Importantly, our indexes work for any alphabet Σ and are not negatively affected when the alphabet size |Σ| grows.

 Requirements
 ===